 10 ways to stay safe online

-Staying safe online has never been more important, and never more difficult as scammers become increasingly savvy, however you can try to prevent it from happening to you.
+Staying safe online has never been more important, and never more difficult as scammers become increasingly savvy.
+However, there are things you can try to prevent it from happening to you.

-Here are common scams to be aware of, 10 ways to help you stay safe online, and what you can do if you think you have been scammed.
+Here are common scams to be aware of, 10 ways to help you stay safe online, and what you can do if you think you’ve been scammed.

 Common online scams

-Inheritance/lottery scams: The scammer tells you that you have won or inherited money, but you must pay a small fee to access it.
+Inheritance/lottery scams: The scammer tells you that you've won or inherited money, but you must pay a small fee to access it.

 Dating scams: The scammer creates a fake account, falsifies a relationship, then asks for money.